cloudfoundry/postgres-release/docs/acceptance-tests.md

 * PGATS use bosh-cli director package for programmatic access to the Director API.
 It requires the Director to be configured with verifiable [certificates](https://bosh.io/docs/director-certs.html).

+* Some test cases make use of [bbr](https://docs.cloudfoundry.org/bbr/installing.html).
+Make sure that it is available in your $PATH.

 ## Configuration

 An example config file for bosh-lite would look like: